 The Typical Appearance of the Jerasualem Cricket

 While there are many species, they all have the same basic look.
-They are often mistaken for true crickets (Gryllidae) or for ants.
+They are often mistaken for true crickets (Gryllidae) or ants.
 They are, however, of a different genus.
 All varieties have bulbous, round heads, large jaws, long slender antennae, and thick, spiny hind legs.
 They have humpbacked abdomens that are large and shiny.
 They don't have wings and most reach 1-2" in length.
 Larger species reach over 3" and weigh more up to 12 grams.
 That's heavier than some mice!
-They are typically yellow to brown in color but may range into the rust and red spectrums.
+They are typically yellow to brown but may range into the rust and red spectrums.
 Some may be black while others may be sandy pink.
-Typically, they have bands of black and yellow on their abdomens but not always.
+Usually, they have bands of black and yellow on their abdomens but not always.
 Red and black individuals tend to have no or few bands.

 Females and males look slightly different.
 Males tend to have larger heads and smaller abdomens while females have smaller heads and almost comically larger abdomens.
 Adult males have a pair of small hooks located between the cerci, which are a pair of short projections near the tip of the abdomen.
 Adult females have a short ovipositor, or egg-laying tube, located beneath the cerci.
 Nymphs, which are immature, often have not developed these distinguishing features but will with each successful molt.